Aetherinox/obi-sync-docs/README.md

 <br /><br />

+> [!NOTE]
+> Alternatively, you can use https://github.com/TfTHacker/obsidian42-brat which can be found in the official community plugins list.

+<br /><br />

 ### Enable Plugin
 Once the plugin is installed, activate it by launching Obsidian.md.
 - Open `Obsidian Settings` ![uJ5MSWk](https://github.com/Aetherinox/obi-sync-docs/assets/118329232/f5695ae4-0730-496c-b182-3bf4836ba571)